scaleway/terraform-provider-scaleway/docs/resources/object_bucket_acl.md

 The following arguments are supported:

 * `bucket` - (Required) The name of the bucket, or its Terraform ID.
 * `acl` - (Optional) The canned ACL you want to apply to the bucket.
+Refer to the [AWS Canned ACL](https://docs.aws.amazon.com/AmazonS3/latest/userguide/acl_overview.html#canned-acl) documentation page to find a list of all the supported canned ACLs.
-* `access_control_policy` - (Optional, Conflicts with acl) A configuration block that sets the ACL permissions for an object per grantee documented below.
+* `access_control_policy` - (Optional, Conflicts with ACL) A configuration block that sets the ACL permissions for an object per grantee documented below.
 * `expected_bucket_owner` - (Optional, Forces new resource) The project ID of the expected bucket owner.
 * `region` - (Optional) The [region](https://www.scaleway.com/en/developers/api/#regions-and-zones) in which the bucket should be created.
 * `project_id` - (Defaults to [provider](../index.md#arguments-reference) `project_id`) The ID of the project the bucket is associated with.